- Answers to Frequently Asked Questions

 You will be considered part-time and your eligibility for funding in the current semester will be re-assessed.
 If you received grant funding, you may no longer be eligible and your grants may be converted to loans based on the reassessment.

 If you continue your studies in the next semester, you will have to reapply for funding.
-This may not apply if you are a student with a documented permanent disability who has been approved to study at a reduced course load.
+This may not apply if you are a student with a documented disability who has been approved to study at a reduced course load.

 Alberta Student Aid distinguishes between independent and dependent students to help determine your residency and your eligibility for loans and grants.